 Recent Trends in GE Adoption

-Herbicide-tolerant (HT) crops, which tolerate potent herbicides (such as glyphosate, glufosinate, and dicamba), provide farmers with a broad variety of options for effective weed control.
+Herbicide-tolerant (HT) crops, which tolerate specific broad-spectrum herbicides (such as glyphosate, glufosinate, and dicamba), provide farmers with a broad variety of options for effective weed control.
 Based on USDA survey data, the percent of domestic soybean acres planted with HT seeds rose from 17 percent in 1997 to 68 percent in 2001, before plateauing at 94 percent in 2014.
-HT cotton acreage expanded from approximately 10 percent in 1997 to 56 percent in 2001, and reached a high of 98 percent in 2019.
+HT cotton acreage expanded from approximately 10 percent in 1997 to 56 percent in 2001, and reached a high of 95 percent in 2019.
 Adoption rates for HT corn grew relatively slowly immediately following the commercialization of GE seeds.
 However, adoption rates increased following the turn of the century.
-Currently, approximately 90 percent of domestic corn acres are produced with HT seeds.
+Currently, approximately 89 percent of domestic corn acres are produced with HT seeds.

 Increases in adoption rates for Bt corn may be due to the commercial introduction of new varieties resistant to the corn rootworm and the corn earworm (prior to 2003, Bt corn varieties only targeted the European corn borer).
 Adoption rates for Bt corn may fluctuate over time, depending on the severity of European corn borer and corn rootworm infestations.
 Similarly, adoption rates for Bt cotton may depend on the severity of tobacco budworm, bollworm, and pink bollworm infestations.

 The figures below illustrate increases in adoption rates for stacked varieties, which have both (in some cases, multiple) HT and Bt traits.
 Adoption of stacked varieties has accelerated in recent years.
 Approximately 83 percent of cotton acres and 79 percent of corn acres were planted with stacked seeds in 2020.